KindKillerwhale/hugo-blog/content/posts/Fuzzilli-IR-Code-Based-Research-Part-1.md

 > In summary, `Context` is a critical option set that enables FuzzIL to manage its entire code generation process in a context-sensitive manner.
 It ensures that various features of JavaScript and WASM can be fuzzed **safely and correctly**, always within valid syntax boundaries.

+# To close out this post

+&nbsp;

+As it was my first time writing in English, it took quite a bit of effort—and I’m sure there are awkward phrases here and there.
+I relied heavily on translation tools and GPT, so I appreciate your understanding.
+I did my best to preserve the meaning I intended, and I hope it came across clearly despite the translation.

+Thank you for reading!